grueneschweiz/2018.gruene.ch/CONTRIBUTING.md

 1. Enable xdebug by uncommenting line 13 in `./scripts/php.ini` file
 1. Rebuild the container by running the command `docker-compose down && docker-compose build && docker-compose up -d`

+- Setting the PHP constant `SUPT_FORM_ASYNC` to false (e.g. in `wp-config.php`) processes form mails and crm saving synchronously and thus facilitates debugging.

 ### Theming